If you’re travelling to Disneyland Paris from abroad then you’ll likely fly into one of the busiest airports in Europe, Charles De Gaul (CDG)

 Use our code to get a free ride: CWHFJ

 Ubers collect passengers from CDG outside the front of the train station exit (Bar Terminus Nord).
-The cost of a trip will vary depending on the availability of cars and traffic, however, the screenshot below gives you an idea of how much this trip might cost.
+The cost of a trip will vary depending on the availability of cars and traffic.

 If you’re planning on booking your transfers between CDG and Disneyland Paris in advance – which we suggest you do (it just takes the whole hassle out of everything, especially if you’re looking at travelling by taxi).
 Then we recommend using the price comparison website, Hoppa.